elixir-europe/infectious-diseases-toolkit/showcase/ena-data-submission-toolbox.md

 The metadata templates are available through [a GitHub repository](https://github.com/ELIXIR-Belgium/ENA-metadata-templates) and can be integrated in other workflows.
 Further instructions on accessing and making use of the different components of the toolbox can be found in [our documentation](https://rdm.elixir-belgium.org/ena-submission).

+Because the tools can be used to submit any sample type to the ENA and can be integrated in existing sequence analysis workflows, the potential user community is large and relates to the user community of ENA itself.

 ## Publications